What are emerging technologies?

 Gene cloning, which utilises recombinant DNA technology - an extracted gene from one organism is inserted into a bacterium, where it reproduces many times

 Egg cells are removed from the donor and fertilised in-vitro via sperm from the male; after the zygote has divided, the coat surrounding the two cells that promotes cell division is removed and the two cells are separated.
-The two now-separated cells are provided with an artificial coating which acts to promote cell division.
-Blastocysts (embryos which have just began differentiating) are implanted into surrogate mothers, and the organisms produced are genetically identical.
+The two now-separated cells are provided with an artificial coating that acts to promote cell division.
+Blastocysts (embryos that have just begun differentiating) are implanted into surrogate mothers, and the organisms produced are genetically identical.